rgl/swtpm-vagrant/README.md

 This is a vagrant environment to play with [swtpm](https://github.com/stefanberger/swtpm) (a [Trusted Platform Module (TPM)](https://en.wikipedia.org/wiki/Trusted_Platform_Module) emulator) inside a qemu/kvm VM.

+The swtpm binaries packages are used at [rgl/tpm-go-attestation-vagrant](https://github.com/rgl/tpm-go-attestation-vagrant).

 # Usage

 If you want to use the binary packages execute: